-say that you also wanted 10 ticks with labels on the first y axis and eight on the second.
+say that you also wanted 10 ticks with labels on the first y axis and 8 ticks with labels on the second y axis.
 You type

-Each of the other axis options (see [G-3] axis_options) has an axis(#) option that specifies to which axis the option applies.
-When you do not specify that suboption, axis(1) is assumed.
+Each of the other axis options (see [G-3] axis_options) has an axis(#) suboption that specifies to which axis the option applies.
+When you do not specify the suboption, axis(1) is assumed.